How Alex Rodriguez built a successful career. Explore key moments that defined the journey.

 In 2017, Alex Rodriguez became a guest judge on Shark Tank and signed a deal with ABC News to serve as a contributor to ABC World News Tonight, Good Morning America, and Nightline.

-In 2017, Alex Rodriguez continued as an MLB studio analyst for Fox Sports, winning a second Sports Emmy Award for Outstanding Studio Show.
+In 2017, Alex Rodriguez, as an MLB studio analyst for Fox Sports, won back-to-back Sports Emmy Award for Outstanding Studio Show during the network's coverage of the postseason.

 In January 2018, ESPN announced that Alex Rodriguez would be joining the broadcast team of Sunday Night Baseball.